-- Patients < 16 years of age who present with agitation, aggression, or violent behaviour. - Where clinically indicated, the following patients are not excluded and may be cared for under this CPG: - Patients experiencing a mental health crisis including those being cared for under Section 232 of the Mental Health and Wellbeing Act 2022.
+- Patients < 16 years of age who present with agitation, aggression, or violent behaviour. - The following patients are not excluded and may be cared for under this CPG: - Patients experiencing a mental health crisis including those being cared for under Section 232 of the Mental Health and Wellbeing Act 2022.